andycroll/andycroll.com/_posts/2013/2013-05-20-tumblr-founder-shares-and-dilution.markdown

 Incidentally, co-founder [Marco Arment](https://marco.org), [left Tumblr in September of 2010](https://marco.org/2010/09/21/job-transition) having likely completed his (standard) 4 year vesting period, but according to his [own answer on Quora](https://www.quora.com/Does-Marco-Arment-still-have-a-financial-stake-in-Tumblr) he still has a financial stake.

-Yet [tweets from Marco show that he was just an employee](https://web.archive.org/web/20131219172933/https://twitter.com/marcoarment/status/335483318311194624), meaning David Karp will hold the vast majority, if not all, of the founding shares: thus the $300m.
+Yet <a href="https://web.archive.org/web/20131219172933/https://twitter.com/marcoarment/status/335483318311194624" data-proofer-ignore="timeout">tweets from Marco show that he was just an employee</a>, meaning David Karp will hold the vast majority, if not all, of the founding shares: thus the $300m.
 Marco will have some proportion of the Employee Options or possibly some special side deal, and thus despite his contribution and risk taking won’t see the same upside.
 Aside: [technical people know your value!](/other/pay-equity-and-startups/)

 ## Newsflash for budding entrepreneurs